Authress-Engineering/openapi-explorer/README.md

 # Clone / Download the project then
 npm install

-# build will generate rapidoc-min.js, this is the only file you will need.
+# build will generate openapi-explorer.min.js, this is the only file you will need.
-# use it in the script tag of your html <script type="text/javascript" src="rapidoc-min.js"></script></body>
+# use it in the script tag of your html <script type="text/javascript" src="openapi-explorer.min.js"></script></body>
 npm run build

-# for developement use yarn serve (this will start an webserver at port 8080, then navigate to localhost:8080)
-npm run serve
 ```

 ## Contribution